The term dynamic core is often not precisely defined, but this is what will be done here. For this purpose, various subcomponents are defined:

 \[ \begin{align} N_V = N_L\cdot N_V^{(H)} + N_S^{(H)}\cdot\left(N_L + 1\right) \end{align} \]

-of the vectors.
-For the total number of scalars $N_S$ applies
+of vectors.
+For the total number of scalars $N_S$, one has

 \[ \begin{align} N_S = N_L\cdot N_S^{(H)} = N_L\left[10\left(4^n - 1\right) + 12\right]. \end{align} \]

-Apply on the dual grid (the triangular grid).
+On the dual grid (the triangular grid), one has

 \[ \begin{align} \prescript{{(D)}}{}{N_S^{(H)}} = 20\cdot 4^n, & {} & \prescript{{(D)}}{}{N_S} = 20\cdot 4^n\left(N_L + 1\right),\\ \prescript{{(D)}}{}{N_V^{(H)}} = 30\cdot 4^n, & {} & \prescript{{(D)}}{}{N_V} = 30\cdot 4^n\left(N_L + 1\right) + 20\cdot 4^n\cdot N_L. \end{align} \]